Survey: Accessing LGBTQ Spaces

 - Increase awareness of resources and support available to LGBTQ venues and events who want to improve accessibility.

 - Raise awareness amongst venue and event organisers of the importance, and economic benefits of improving access.

-The survey is now open for responses until midnight on Tuesday 9 October.
-The results will be published later this year.
+The survey is now closed for responses.
+The results will be published in early 2019.